yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 type: docs
 ---

-Clusters [replicated across regions](../../create-clusters-topology/#replicate-across-regions) include a minimum of 3 nodes spread across 3 regions with a replication factor (RF) of 3.
-You can add or remove nodes in increments of 3 (each region has the same number of nodes).
+Clusters [replicated across regions](../../create-clusters-topology/#replicate-across-regions) include a minimum of 3 nodes across 3 regions, providing region-level [fault tolerance](../../create-clusters-overview/#fault-tolerance).
+You can add or remove nodes in increments of 1 per region (each region has the same number of nodes).

 {{< youtube id="fCjTB8IuTuA" title="Create a multi-region cluster in YugabyteDB Managed" >}}